Madison-Grant Jr./Sr. High School

-Madison-Grant High School is a public high school located in unincorporated Grant County, Indiana, near Fairmount.
+Madison-Grant Jr./Sr. High School is a public high school located in unincorporated Grant County, Indiana, near Fairmount.
 It is the only high school in the United States with the Argyll mascot.
 It is a part of the Madison-Grant United School Corporation.

-Madison-Grant High School is located at 11700 S. State Road 9., about one half mile from the Madison County/Grant County line.
+Madison-Grant Jr./Sr. High School is located at 11700 South State Road 9, about a half-mile from the Madison County/Grant County line.

 In Grant County it serves Fairmount, Fowlerton, and Point Isabel, and in Madison County it serves Summitville.

 Athletics

 Madison-Grant offers a variety of athletic opportunities to its students.
 Mixed-gender athletics include cheerleading, cross-country, track, bowling and wrestling.
 Female sports include volleyball, softball, tennis and golf.
 Male sports include football, baseball, tennis and golf.

 Madison-Grant is a class 2A member of the Indiana High School Athletic Association.

 Clubs and other extra-curriculars

 Madison-Grant also has several non-athletic activities for its student body.
 These include an Academic Team, Students Against Destructive Decisions (SADD), Family Career and Community Leaders of America (FCCLA), Young Republicans, art club, science club, and Campus Life.
 The school also offers musical ensembles for credit such as beginning and advanced concert band, jazz ensemble, beginning/mixed chorus, ladies chorus, and advanced chorus/show choir.
 Madison Grant offers many more clubs.